Walk through the Wye Valley AONB

 Monmouth in the Wye Valley

-Finally, we reached civilisation; we crossed the river once again and headed to the nearest dog-friendly pub; The Old Nags Head.
-This is nice drinking and music-themed pub ideal to rest our weary legs.
+Finally, we reached civilisation; we crossed the river once again and headed to the nearest dog-friendly pub, The Old Nags Head.
+This is a nice drinking- and music-themed pub ideal for resting our weary legs.
 Also, time to enjoy a pint of cider and charge phones, cameras and vapes.
 The pub was friendly but didn’t serve food.

 Punch House Pub

 As they didn’t serve food, however, we asked for recommendations.
 This led to being pointed toward The Punch House.
-The punch house was a comfy restaurant/bar, which we enjoyed pie with mash and veg and a burger with fries.
+The Punch House was a comfy restaurant/bar, where we enjoyed pie with mash and veg and a burger with fries.

-Finally, our pre-booked taxi picked us up to drop us back to Greenacres campsite.
+Finally, our pre-booked taxi picked us up to drop us back at the Greenacres campsite.

 This hike was a long one but, as planned, avoided any extended uphill sections.
-The Wye Valley is a stunning area and sure any walk in the area would be fantastic.
+The Wye Valley is a stunning area, and I’m sure any walk in the area would be fantastic.